vladimiry/ElectronMail/README.md

   - Run `nvm install 12`.
   - Run `nvm use 12`.
 - Some native modules require node prebuilds files compiling and for that Python and C++ compiler need to be installed on your system:
   - On `Windows`: the simplest way to install all the needed stuff on Windows is to run `npm install --global --production windows-build-tools` CLI command.
-[Tutanota](https://github.com/tutao/tutanota) and [ProtonMail](https://github.com/ProtonMail/WebClient) web clients projects require bash for building, so a few more steps need to be fulfilled:
+[ProtonMail](https://github.com/ProtonMail/WebClient) web client requires bash for building, so a few more steps need to be fulfilled:
     - Install bash then check the path of bash ex: `C:\\Program Files\\git\\bin\\bash.exe`.
     - Execute `npm config set script-shell "C:\\Program Files\\git\\bin\\bash.exe"` command.
   - On `Linux`: `python v2.7`, `make` and a C/C++ compiler toolchain, like `GCC` are most likely already installed.
 Besides [keytar](https://github.com/atom/node-keytar) needs `libsecret` library to be installed.